GNOME/rygel/README.md

     decodebin2 can handle but output formats are currently limited to: mp3, PCM and MPEG TS.
 Fortunately the transcoding framework is flexible enough to easily add more transcoding targets.
-  * Standalone MediaRenderer plugin based on GStreamer playbin2 element.
+  * Standalone MediaRenderer plugin based on GStreamer playbin element.
   * Export of media players that implement MPRIS2 D-Bus interface, as MediaRenderer devices.
 Known implementing applications are:
     * Rhythmbox